-Delivery Risk Explanation Proposed Action Fina ancial impacted by the Great While the 2022 M2 revenue forecast is higher, 19 years of M2 delivery remain and fluctuations in economic conditions may affect future revenue projections.
+Delivery Risk Explanation Proposed Action Fina Financial While the 2022 M2 revenue forecast is higher, 19 years of M2 delivery remain and fluctuations in economic conditions may affect future revenue projections.
 Staff will continue to monitor sales tax revenue receipts to ensure that M2 is delivered as promised to voters.
 2 Reduced external funding opportunities for the M2 freeway program.
 State and federal priorities continue to shift and favor projects that reduce automobile travel, which could affect access to currently programmed as well as future external funding opportunities for the M2 freeway projects.
-Current external funding commitments are assumed in the M2 cash flow for the 2021 Next 10 Plan, but prospects of future revenues for highway projects are low.
-3 Potential for an environment of increasing cost as M2 capital projects. · · · · · · · · · · · · · · · · · · · To further protect against potential cost increases in the M2 freeway program, 11 percent program level expense line items have been incorporated in the 2021 M2 cash flow for an economic uncertainty allowance.
+Current external funding commitments are assumed in the M2 cash flow for the 2022 Next 10 Plan, but prospects of future revenues for highway projects are low.
+3 Potential for an environment of increasing cost for M2 capital projects.
+The fall 2022 update of the Next 10 Plan Market Conditions Forecast and Risk Analysis reflects a high inflationary environment in 2023 and 2024.
+This is driven by inflation, increases in construction wages, and building materials.
+To further protect against potential cost increases in the M2 freeway program, 11 percent program level expense line items have been incorporated in the 2022 M2 cash flow for an economic uncertainty allowance.
 The Next 10 Plan Market Conditions Forecast and Risk Analysis report is updated biannually and provides a three-year look ahead.
 OCTA will continue to monitor bid results and market conditions affecting project costs.
-4 Inability to scale the M2 Freeway Program to available revenue and still deliver the M2 commitments.
-The M2 Freeway Program includes set project scopes leaving limited flexibility in what is delivered.
-OCTA will work closely with the California Department of Transportation (Caltrans) to apply value engineering strategies on projects to manage costs.
+4 Inability to scale the M2 Freeway Program to available revenue and still deliver the M2 commitments. , , , OCTA will work closely with the California Department of Transportation (Caltrans) to apply value engineering strategies on projects to manage costs.

 Deli very Risk Explanation Proposed Action 5 Schedule and scope changes on capital projects that impact delivery and project costs.
 Changes as a result of updated highway standards, new regulatory requirements, or issues identified in the field may impact scope, schedule, and costs substantially.
-OCTA will work closely with project partners and project contractors to limit changes in scope and schedules.
-6 Increase Southern California Regional Rail Authority (Metrolink) train service as an alternative to driving within the limits of available revenue.
-COVID-19 has altered travel behavior, which affects ridership and revenue.
-Operational cost of Metrolink service continues to grow as the system ages, track-sharing arrangements with BNSF Railway Company (BNSF) are revised, and new air quality requirements are implemented.
-External funding (one-time federal funds through the Coronavirus Aid, Relief and Economic Security Act, Coronavirus Response and Relief Supplemental Appropriations Act, and Infrastructure Investment and Jobs Act) has helped alleviate some near-term financial concerns.
-OCTA will continue to work closely with Metrolink and member agencies to ensure cost increases are minimized, while continuing to seek external revenue.
-Res ource 7 Substantial work underway in the region has resulted in significant demand for professional and skilled labor which may impact delivery given the volume of the M2 capital program. the Next 10 Plan Market Conditions Forecast and Risk Analysis reflects a steep OCTA will monitor resources for professional and skilled labor needed for project delivery.
-Expert and timely coordination between OCTA and project partners is imperative to manage this risk.
-8 New operational responsibilities with the OC Streetcar.
+1, , 6 Increase Southern California Regional Rail Authority (Metrolink) train service as an alternative to driving within the limits of available revenue. behavior, which affects ridership and revenue.
+Operational cost of Metrolink service continues to grow as the system ages, track-sharing arrangements with BNSF Railway Company (BNSF) are Relief Supplemental Appropriations Act, and Infrastructure Investment and Jobs Act) has helped alleviate some near-term financial concerns.
+OCTA will continue to work closely with Metrolink Res ource 7 Substantial work underway in the region has resulted in significant demand for professional and skilled labor which may impact delivery given the volume of the M2 capital program. the Next 10 Plan Market Conditions Forecast and l' • 8 New operational responsibilities with the OC Streetcar.
 To ensure the success of the OC Streetcar, OCTA hired a streetcar operations manager with proven start-up experience to oversee start-up and daily operations.
 A contractor with extensive experience in operations of rail systems was selected to handle the startup and revenue operation phases.